chevah/geck/content/review.rst

   It is very important to have a good review request message as it will help reviewers understand what you have done.

 * Check that all changes are covered by automated tests and if they aren't, make sure that the review description contains information regarding why.

 * Check the **Reviewer's check list** since those are the things that a reviewer will check for sure.

+* Before submitting a ticket for review, check that you have documented your work accordingly, for example in the affected repository documentation, Trac's Wiki, or the Styleguide.

 * For Trac: A review request is created by adding the comment and then setting the state to 'needs_review'.